yongchaofan/FLTerm/docs/index.md

 </table>

 Windows 10 user should install from Microsoft Store, users on older versions of Windows, or prefer portable apps download exe files.
+Apple computer use should install from apple app store.

 ---